Why Finding the Best Flood and Security Lights Matters

 Power Sources

-When shopping for security lights, note the power source or installation type.
+When shopping for security lights, note the power source and installation type.

 Follow the use and installation instructions for your lights as well as applicable electrical codes, including requirements for permits and inspection.